nutte2/oldBridge/README.md

 gil is a Swedish article about GIB in our Bridge magazine

 dtkl is an example/start of how human&computer (semi)readable bidding system definition might look like

+fuzzybridge is an attempt to use fuzzy logic for bidding systems